GeorgeNav/LiveTyper/README.md

   const [text, setText] = useState(strings[0])

   return <div>
-    <Typewriter
+    <LiveTyper
         text={text}
-        options={{
+        options={{ // include everything below
-          typeDelay: 50, // millisecond delay in typing characters on text prop change (defalut 50)
+          typeDelay: 50, // millisecond delay in typing characters on text prop change
-          backspaceDelay: 15, // millisecond delay in deleting characters on text prop change (default 15)
+          backspaceDelay: 15, // millisecond delay in deleting characters on text prop change
-          cursor: false, // to show or not show animated cursor after last character (default false)
+          cursor: true, // to show or not show animated cursor after last character
-          cursorBlinkSpeed: 250, // how fast the cursor blinks (default 250) }}
+          cursorBlinkSpeed: 250, // how fast the cursor blinks
+          cursorOpacity: 0.5, // how opac cursor is when flashing on }}
         wrapper={Typography}
         // any props you want to use with the wrapper component specified above